 <Files secure.html> AuthType Basic AuthName "Restricted Area" AuthUserFile "/home/[username]/.htpasswds/public_html/passwd" require valid-user </Files>

-This can also be used to protect multiple individual files in directory, the method is very similar, however this time use Apache’s
+This can also be used to protect multiple individual files in a directory, the method is very similar, however, this time use Apache’s

 FilesMatch directive.
 This allows us to list as many files as needed: